g4jc/https-always/docs/en_US/development.md

-## HTTPS Everywhere Development
+## HTTPS Always Development

 ### Pointers for developers

 - **License:** GPL version 3+ (although most of the code is GPL-2 compatible)
-- **Source code:** Available via Git with `git clone https://github.com/EFForg/https-everywhere.git`.
-You can fork and open pull requests using Github at [https://github.com/EFForg/https-everywhere](https://github.com/EFForg/https-everywhere).
+- **Source code:** Available via Git with `git clone https://github.com/g4jc/https-always.git`.
+You can fork and open pull requests using Github at [https://github.com/g4jc/https-always](https://github.com/g4jc/https-always).
-- **Translations:** If you would like to help translate HTTPS Everywhere into another language, you can do that [through Transifex](https://www.transifex.com/otf/torproject/).
-- **Bug tracker:** Use the [GitHub issue tracker](https://github.com/EFForg/https-everywhere/issues/) or the [Tor Project issue tracker](https://trac.torproject.org/projects/tor/report/19).
-For the Tor Project issue tracker, you can make an account or use the anonymous one — "cypherpunks"/"writecode".
-You won't see replies unless you put an email address in the CC field.
-Bugs that are caused by rulesets should be tagged "httpse-ruleset-bug", and can be viewed [in this report](https://trac.torproject.org/projects/tor/report/48).
-- **Mailing lists:** The [https-everywhere](https://lists.eff.org/mailman/listinfo/https-everywhere) list ([archives](https://lists.eff.org/pipermail/https-everywhere/)) is for discussing the project as a whole; the [https-everywhere-rules](https://lists.eff.org/mailman/listinfo/https-everywhere-rules) mailing list ([archives](https://lists.eff.org/pipermail/https-everywhere-rules)) is for discussing the [rulesets](https://www.eff.org/https-everywhere/rulesets) and their contents, including patches and git pull requests.
-- **IRC:** `#https-everywhere` on `irc.oftc.net`.
-If you ask a question, be sure to stay in the channel — someone may reply a few hours or a few days later.
+- **Bug tracker:** Use the [GitHub issue tracker](https://github.com/g4jc/https-always/issues/).

 ### Testing and contributing changes to the source code

-HTTPS Everywhere consists of a large number of rules for switching sites from HTTP to HTTPS.
-You can read more about how to write these rules [here](https://www.eff.org/https-everywhere/rulesets).
+HTTPS Always consists of a large number of rules for switching sites from HTTP to HTTPS.
+You can read more about how to write these rules [here](https://github.com/g4jc/https-always/blob/master/docs/en_US/rulesets.md).

 If you want to create new rules to submit to us, we expect them to be in the src/chrome/content/rules directory.
 That directory also contains a useful script, make-trivial-rule, to create a simple rule for a specified domain.
 There is also a script called trivial-validate.py, to check all the pending rules for several common errors and oversights.
 For example, if you wanted to make a rule for the example.com domain, you could run